-- Observational Comic this can be slice of life, diaristic, something you observed and want to share (an interaction on the street, watching a bird, whatever).
+- 1) Observational Comic this can be slice of life, diaristic, something you observed and want to share (an interaction on the street, watching a bird, whatever).
 It need not be about you in a memoir sort of way, only about what you observed. - 2) Mini-Comic straightforward or experimental.
 Any subject, format you wish but something you can make in multiples and distribute.
-We'll workshop formats, designs, and look at a range of examples leading up to it. - Non-fiction Comic this can be as short as one page, something taking up a topic from another class or field you're interested in, a team up with another department, graphic medicine, informational, consider the office of engagement, or other.
+We'll workshop formats, designs, and look at a range of examples leading up to it. - 3) Non-fiction Comic this can be as short as one page, something taking up a topic from another class or field you're interested in, a team up with another department, graphic medicine, informational, consider the office of engagement, or other.

-+1) Why Comics - This is a class collaboration exploring why we make, study, and think about comics.
+(Potential +1) Why Comics - This is a class collaboration exploring why we make, study, and think about comics.
 A piece created together that could serve as an argument for the comics studies program here at SFSU.
-Format to be determined!
-May also become part of the anthology...
+Format to be determined!)

-Final Project (35%): Anthology Contribution.
-Finished short comic (4-6 pages, to be agreed upon as we develop the project).
+Final Project (30%): Finished short comic (4-6 pages, to be agreed upon as we develop the project).
 Produce concept sketches, layouts, a mockup of your piece, and final piece with time for revisions.
 You must also provide an artist statement, bio, and process sketches to accompany your comic.
-Plan to include all of these elements in an anthology that we will publish.
-Consider holding it together with a theme - either something that runs loosely through all of the works or thematic break down - i.e.: fantastical, memoir, non-fiction, comics poetry, etc. We will work together on publication design later part of term.
+This may become part of a larger group anthology, to be determined as a group.
+We will also do a public reading of our final comics, and will discuss in class.